 If you are unhappy with the service or feel that Oxford Tax Partners can’t help you, they will refund the tax investigation fee collected before they begin to work with the IRS on your behalf.
 Reviewers who stated they had issues with the company said they received a full refund.

-Based in Chicago, Oxford Tax Partners is an accredited tax organization with licensed tax attorneys and IRS enrolled agents on staff to help taxpayers find tax relief, file back taxes, and manage any tax situation.
-Consultations are always free, and the company has no minimum requirements to assist customers with their tax debt resolution.
+Based in Chicago, Oxford Tax Partners is an accredited tax organization with licensed tax attorneys and IRS enrolled agents on staff to help taxpayers find back tax assistance, file back taxes, and manage any tax situation.
+Consultations are always free, and the company has no minimum requirements to assist customers with their back tax resolution.

 The company’s OnTrack tax service gives Oxford Power of Attorney for tax-related matters, offering customers peace-of-mind that there is always someone in their corner to assist with their tax questions, issues, or concerns.